olumidebalogun1/Excel-Project_-Exploratory-Data-Insights-and-Interactive-Dashboard/README.md

 -  A 4% profit margin in a half-billion-dollar revenue business taught me the importance of looking beyond revenue, **profit efficiency, customer quality, and cost control matter more than volume alone**.

 #### 3. The Power of Interactivity
--  Building dynamic dashboards wasn’t just a technical task—it was about empowering decision-makers to see the story behind the numbers and make smarter, faster, and more impactful choices.
+-  Building dynamic dashboards wasn’t just a technical task, it was about empowering decision-makers to see the story behind the numbers and make smarter, faster, and more impactful choices.

 #### 4. Every Dimension Tells a Different Story
--  Analyzing performance by product type, customer segment, and geography revealed how **multi-faceted business decisions** must be—and how critical it is to synthesize insights across dimensions.
+-  Analyzing performance by product type, customer segment, and geography revealed how **multi-faceted business decisions** must be, and how critical it is to synthesize insights across dimensions.

 <br>